 Step 1.
 Set the GEMSTONE environment variable to the full pathname (starting with a slash) of the directory where GemStone is installed.
-Ordinarily this directory has a name like GemStone64Bit3.0.0-spare.Solaris.For example:
+Ordinarily this directory has a name like GemStone64Bit3.1.0-x86_64.Linux (depending on your platform).
+For example:

-\$ GEMSTONE=/installDir/GemStone64Bit3.0.0-spare.Solaris
+'''

+$ GEMSTONE=/installDir/GemStone64Bit3.1.0-x86_64.Linux

-\$ export GEMSTONE
+$ export GEMSTONE

+'''